jbwittner/myGuild/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/opendoha/myGuild/badge.svg)](https://snyk.io/test/github/opendoha/myGuild) ![](https://github.com/opendoha/myGuild/workflows/Project%20CI/badge.svg)

-## Informations
+## Information

-This web application is a tools to help Guild Masters to manage their guild.
+This web application is a tool to help Guild Masters to manage their guild.

 A lot a data come from the API of Blizzard (https://develop.battle.net/).
 The authentication of the users used the oauth2 of Blizzard.
-To used the application, a client id and a client secret will used provided by Blizzard.
+To use the application, a client id and a client secret will used provided by Blizzard.

 The application is developed in Java (Spring Boot) for the backend and React for the frontend.